Workers’ Compensation Claim Denial Lawyer in Middletown, NJ

 With offices in East Brunswick and Hazlet, New Jersey, our lawyers serve clients in and around Ocean, Middlesex, and Monmouth Counties and the Bayshore Area.
 Our lawyers offer free initial consultations, so don’t hesitate to make an appointment.

-Reasons Your Workers’ Compensation Claim was Denied in New Jersey
+Reasons Your Workers’ Compensation Claim Was Denied in Manalapan, NJ

 Your claim may be denied for a very simple administrative reason or a more complicated factor.